verifereum/funding/vyper/vyper-verified-compilation.md

 Our project builds upon and extends several research areas:

 1. **EVM Formalisations**: Previous and current work includes formalisations in [K](https://doi.org/10.1109/CSF.2018.00022), [Lean4](https://github.com/NethermindEth/EVMYulLean), [Dafny](https://github.com/Consensys/evm-dafny), [ACL2](https://www.kestrel.edu/research/ethereum/), [Coq](https://doi.org/10.48550/arXiv.1810.04828), and [Isabelle/HOL](https://doi.org/10.1145/316708); additionally there are executable specifications such as [EELS](https://github.com/ethereum/execution-specs/) and [hevm](https://github.com/ethereum/hevm).
 Each of these approaches has different strengths and weaknesses, although some are incomplete or no longer maintained.
-Our HOL4 formalization will be both comprehensive and maintained, and leverage the strengths of HOL4.
+Our HOL4 formalisation will be both comprehensive and maintained, and leverage the strengths of HOL4.
 Unlike K or Dafny which are based on first-order logic, HOL4 is based on higher-order logic whose semantics are [much more expressive](https://philpapers.org/rec/FARTSV).
 This allows for more complex and comprehensive proofs, beyond simple assertions about a contract's expected behavior.
 HOL4 has been [formally proven sound](https://www.cl.cam.ac.uk/~jrh13/papers/holhol.html) and has a very small and well reviewed kernel.

 2. **Verified Compilation**: Projects like [CompCert](https://doi.org/10.1145/1538788.1538814) and [CakeML](https://doi.org/10.1145/2578855.2535841) have demonstrated the feasibility of verified compilation for conventional languages.
 Our work extends these techniques to the domain-specific challenges of smart-contract languages.